panyam/pcachapter/CHAPTER.md

 ## Hello World PCA: Multi-Cloud Foundation

-**STORY:**
-Maya's first serverless experiment began with a simple goal: take sensor data from one coffee shop, apply PCA to identify redundant measurements, and return the results via HTTP API.
-She wanted to validate that serverless functions could handle basic PCA workloads before tackling larger challenges.
+Faced with the sensor redundancy challenge, Maya's first serverless experiment had a clear business objective: analyze one coffee shop's 20 sensor types to identify which measurements provided unique versus redundant information.
+Her approach was methodical - start small with a single location, build a reliable PCA analysis pipeline, then scale to all 47 shops.
 The twist: she insisted on building once and deploying everywhere, refusing to lock herself into a single cloud provider.
-"If I'm learning serverless," Maya reasoned, "I want the flexibility to change my mind about platforms later."

-**CONTENT:**
+"Corporate might change their mind about cloud providers faster than they change coffee bean suppliers," Maya reasoned.
+"I want the flexibility to adapt without rewriting everything from scratch."

 ### Problem Statement and Requirements